SethBrunwasser/Power-Nap/README.md

 # PrivaCV

-PrivaCV (Privacy-V) is an application that uses OpenCV to perform facial recognition to deteremine whether the screen display should be turned on or off based on if the person infront of the computer is authorized to see the information on the display.
+PrivaCV (Privacy-V) is an application that performs facial recognition to determine which faces in the webcam are authorized to see the information on the computer display.
+If an unauthorized or unknown face is detected, the screen display will turn off.

-Power is saved when the user wanders away from the computer and the display is turned off.
+Future Developments:
+-
+- Finalize face-authorizations database
+- Add update functionality to continuously add face data while software is in use